Antibacterial Activity of Roasted Coffee Beans and Caffeine

 Coffee and Intestinal Health

-Researchers have shown that roasted coffee has many other benefits besides fighting bacteria.
-It's a very interesting beverage.
+Researchers have shown that roasted coffee may have many other benefits besides fighting (or perhaps in some cases supporting) bacteria.
+It's a very interesting beverage

 Moderate Coffee Consumption for Health